The Less-Than-Commonly-Mentioned Benefits to Competing in Brazilian Jiu Jitsu Tournaments

 The Main Benefits of BJJ Competition

 To list all the benefits of competing in a BJJ tournament could take an entire eBook.
-Yes, there really are that many.
+Yes, there are that many.
 Among the most valuable benefits would be:

-You might end up really lucky and lose.
-Okay, this might seem like an oddball benefit to competition, but it really is not.
+You might end up lucky and lose.
+Okay, this might seem like an oddball benefit to competition, but it is not.
 If you end up losing or not performing as well as you should, you can reassess where things went wrong and correct your training accordingly.
 You might discover the feedback from the loss is incredibly valuable.

 Toughness levels will increase.
 The tournament scene is not for the meek.
-Grappling at the higher intensity levels on the tournament scene will make you all the more tougher.
+Grappling at the higher intensity levels on the tournament scene will make you all the tougher.

 Giving It A Try